 - Recording of actions over tree view item’s check boxes is currently not supported.
-However, you can successfully record and replay checking and unchecking of check boxes and toggle the item’s state by pressing the Space key rather than clicking on the item’s check box (see Checking and Unchecking Tree View Items).
+However, you can successfully record and replay checking and unchecking of check boxes and toggle the item’s state by pressing the Space key rather than clicking on the item’s check box (see Checking and Unchecking Tree View Items in Desktop Windows Applications).

 For more information on specifics of test recording in TestComplete, see Recording Specifics.